Art

 Implementation

-Art offers two qualifications for Key Stage 5, A Level Art and Design: Fine Art and BTEC National Extended Certificate in Art and Design, both are level 3 qualifications.
+Art offers three qualifications for Key Stage 5, A Level Art and Design: Fine Art, BTEC National Extended Certificate in Art and Design and BTEC Foundation Diploma Art and Design, all are level 3 qualifications.

 The A Level qualification has two components, comprising of a ‘Personal investigation’ and an ‘Externally set assignment’.
 Students are required to conduct a practical investigation, into an idea, issue, concept or theme, supported by written material.
 The focus of the investigation must be identified independently by the student and must lead to a finished outcome or a series of related finished outcomes.
 The specification directly supports the progression to further and higher education in Art and Design and related subjects, as well as providing all students with a platform to inspire a lifelong interest in, and enjoyment of, Art and Design.

-The Pearson BTEC National Extended Certificate in Art and Design has been designed for 6th formers who may wish to explore a vocational route throughout Key Stage 5.
+The Pearson BTEC qualifications have been designed for 6th formers who may wish to explore a vocational route throughout Key Stage 5.
 The BTEC Extended Certificate is equivalent in size to one A Level and includes 4 units, of which 2 are external exams.
-This qualification gives students specialist knowledge and skills, enabling entry to an Apprenticeship or other employment, or progression to related higher education courses.
+The BTEC Foundation Diploma Art and Design is equivalent in size to two A Levels and includes 6 units, of which 2 are external exams.
+These qualifications give students specialist knowledge and skills, enabling entry to an Apprenticeship or other employment, or progression to related higher education courses.
 Students will develop art and design projects and gain an understanding of the creative process.
 They will study visual recording and communication, critical analysis and production skills to produce art and design outcomes.
 The qualification is designed for Post-16 learners who aim to progress to higher education and ultimately to employment, possibly in the creative industries.

 Year 12 and Year 13